 Brethren, my heart’s desire and prayer to God for Israel is, that they might be saved.
 For I bear them record that they have a zeal of God, but not according to knowledge.
 For they being ignorant of God’s righteousness, and going about to establish their own righteousness, have not submitted themselves unto the righteousness of God (Rom.
 10:1-3).

-Those who stand with fleshly Israel for religious reasons instead of spiritual Israel are just as blind and misguided as Paul was before he learned the Truth.
+Those who see fleshly Israel as the people of God instead of spiritual Israel are misguided, like Paul before he learned the Truth.
 Those who believe the physical descendants of Jacob will be saved unconditionally:

 1) Dishonor the Son of God, implying that He is not the only way to Heaven.
 They also imply Jesus was a false teacher, because Jesus told unbelieving Jews that He was the only way to the Father, and that they would die in their sins and thus go to Hell for not believing in Him as the Son of God (Matt.
 23:33; John 8:24; 14:6; cf. Luke 21:20-22).

-2) Imply that Paul was a false teacher, because Paul taught that God only saves through obedience to the Gospel of Christ (Romans, Galatians, etc.).
+2) Imply that Paul was a false teacher, because Paul taught that God only saves Jews or Gentiles through obedience to the Gospel of Christ, and that there is “no difference” between how Jews and Gentiles are saved (Romans 10:12; Romans chapters 1-11; Galatians, etc.).

 5) Fail to understand the general message of much of the New Testament (including entire epistles such as Romans, Galatians, and Hebrews)—faithfulness to Christ is what matters, not genealogies or keeping the Old Law.

 2) God exacted vengeance upon the Jews by destroying the Jewish temple and Jerusalem in A.D.
 70 (Matt.
 23:38-24:28; Luke 21:20-22).
-The belief that the physical temple will be rebuilt and animal sacrifices will be reinstated with God’s approval is blasphemous (1 Cor.
-3:16; 1 Pet.
+The belief that the physical temple will be rebuilt and animal sacrifices will be reinstated with God’s approval is blasphemous.
+It devalues Christ’s sacrifice and fails to acknowledge that the church is the temple of the New Covenant (1 Cor.
+3:16-17; Eph.
+2:21; 1 Pet.
 2:5; the Epistle to the Hebrews).

 3) Christ’s Kingdom which was to come in Jerusalem during the Roman kings has already been established, and it is a spiritual kingdom.
 It is His church (Isa.
 2:1-4; Dan.
 2; Matt.
 16:18, 19, 28; Mark 9:1; John 18:36; Acts 1:8; 2:1-47; Col. 1:13; Rev. 1:9).

-5) The wrath of God abides upon the Jews or anyone else who rejects Christ:
+6) The wrath of God abides upon Jews or anyone else who rejects Christ:

 …the Jews: Who both killed the Lord Jesus, and their own prophets, and have persecuted us; and they please not God, and are contrary to all men: Forbidding us to speak to the Gentiles that they might be saved, to fill up their sins alway: for the wrath is come upon them to the uttermost (1 Thess.
 2:14-16; cf. Matt.
-23:33; John 8:24; 14:6; Acts 4:12).
+23:33; John 8:24; 2 Thess.
+1:7-9).